Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization

 Second, the success of the \kmeans clustering algorithm relies heavily on proper initialization.
 Inappropriate initialization can lead to suboptimal solutions and slower convergence.
-K-means++ \cite{kmeanspp} addresses this by ensuring the initial centroids are uniformly distributed across the space, often leading to near-optimal solutions with a single round of clustering.
-We enhance K-means++ to support sample-weighted clustering, with a detailed explanation provided in the \cref{app:weighted-kmeanspp}.
+K-means++~\cite{kmeanspp} addresses this by ensuring the initial centroids are uniformly distributed across the space, often leading to near-optimal solutions with a single round of clustering.
+We extend the K-means++ \cite{kmeanspp} algorithm for initialization with support for sample weights, \Cref{algo:initialize} provides a sketch of this process.